 The HD remaster looks very, very nice, while retaining the bright colors and vibrancy of the original version.
 Thank you, artists, for not ruining the wonderful aesthetic.
 FFX is truly one of the most beautiful RPGs ever created.

 The story itself follows the understandable Final Fantasy arc.
 We get a team, a crisis, a journey, eventually leading to an airship, and a final boss battle in an etherial place.
 It's what they did from there that made the story work.
-This is the first FF (I think) where a major point of the story is the romance between the hero and the heroine.
+A major point of the story is the romance between the hero and the heroine.
 It's a tragic love story.
 Over the course of the story, we learn that if she succeed, she dies, but if he succeed, then he dies.
 Our lovers are star crossed, their eternal longing certain.
 It's the success of this element, played straight, that expanded the story from being a boy's story to being and everybody story.
 Add to that the story of the previous generation, told through flashbacks, the stories of all the other companions, and the stories of other peoples, and you get a FF so packed with story that it splits its seams when it laughs.